The collision of two US Navy ships while refueling

 Resupply operations usually involve the transfer of fuel and other supplies between two ships that are moving alongside each other.

-The U.S. military has 12 warships stationed in the region — which spans Central America, South America and the Caribbean — including the USS Gerald R. Ford, the world’s largest aircraft carrier, and its assault group.
+The U.S. military has 12 warships stationed in the region — which spans Ceral America, South America and the Caribbean — including the USS Gerald R. Ford, the world’s largest aircraft carrier, and its assault group.

 end of message